vadrianc/AutomationPrototype/README.md

 * `SoftwareControllerLib` - provides generic implementations for the automation interfaces.
 * `WebCollector` - command line application for parsing a HTML page using a given configuration file.
 Makes use of the generic automation solution.

-## Development instructions
+## Repository setup

-Clone this repository and run `git submodule update --init --recursive` from the command line, so that component repositories are checked out.
+* Clone this repository by running `git clone https://github.com/vadrianc/AutomationPrototype.git`.
+* Change directory to the newly cloned repository, i.e. `cd AutomationPrototype/`
+* Initialize all submodules recursively with `git submodule update --init --recursive`.